Cloud infrastructure segmentation with the Check Point next-generation firewall

 name

 is the service account name.
-The naming requirements are as follows:- The name must be from 3 to 63 characters long.
+The name should meet the following requirements:- It must be 2 to 63 characters long.

 - It may contain lowercase Latin letters, numbers, and hyphens.